ettanin/Meteobridge-MB-SMART/README.md

 # Meteobridge-Weather34 MB-Smart Version
-*The aim is to create the cleanest and most friendly approach to displaying your personal weather data for your personal use and reap the full potential of meteobridge nanosd and meteobridge pro.
+*The aim is to create the cleanest and most friendly approach to displaying your personal weather data for your personal use and reap the full potential of meteobridge nanosd.

 *This template is primed for use with meteobridge NANOSD AND DAVIS hardware unfortunately the smaller TP-LINK is not fully compatible due to the requirement of being able to retrieve historical values realtime .